mikael-mike/anki-multiple-choice-notes/README.md

 ### Usage

-1. Add a flashcard and switch the note type to the added type
+1. Add a flashcard and switch the note type to the added type.
 2. Fill in `Questions` and `Options 1-9`.
-If you don't need the extra options, leave them blank
+If you don't need the extra options, leave them blank.
 3. In `Answer Index`, type the trailing number of the correct options without any separation.
 For example, if `Option 1`, `Option 3`, and `Option 4` are correct, input `134`.

 ---

 ### Note

-Tested and works on the Anki app for Windows and AnkiDroid
+Tested on the Anki app for Windows and AnkiDroid.

 To persist choice between both sides of the card, [anki-persistence](https://github.com/SimonLammer/anki-persistence) is used.